ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/component-floating-filter/_component-interface-react.md

 </framework-specific-section>

 <framework-specific-section frameworks="react">
-<note>If you do not enable the grid option `reactiveCustomComponents`, it is still possible to use custom floating filters, however this will involve declaring your React component imperatively, and is not recommended.
-See [Imperative Floating Filter Component](../component-floating-filter-imperative-react/).</note>
+<note>If you do not enable the grid option `reactiveCustomComponents`, it is still possible to use custom floating filters, however this will involve declaring your React component imperatively and is deprecated.
+See [Imperative Floating Filter Component](../component-floating-filter-imperative-react/).
+In v32, `reactiveCustomComponents` will default to true.</note>
 </framework-specific-section>

 <framework-specific-section frameworks="react">